foundry-rs/book/src/reference/anvil/README.md

 1. Generate shell completions script for zsh:
     ```sh
-    anvil completions zsh > $HOME/.oh-my-zsh/completions/_anvil
+    shuttle completions zsh > $HOME/.oh-my-zsh/completions/_shuttle
     ```

 ### Usage within Docker

-In order to run anvil as a service in Github Actions with the [Docker container](../../tutorials/foundry-docker.md), where passing arguments to the entrypoint command is not possible, use the `ANVIL_IP_ADDR` environment variable to set the host's IP. `ANVIL_IP_ADDR=0.0.0.0` is equivalent to providing the `--host <ip>` option.
+In order to run shuttle as a service in Github Actions with the [Docker container](../../tutorials/foxar-docker.md), where passing arguments to the entrypoint command is not possible, use the `SHUTTLE_IP_ADDR` environment variable to set the host's IP. `SHUTTLE_IP_ADDR=0.0.0.0` is equivalent to providing the `--host <ip>` option.